Cray-HPE/docs-csm/install/collect_mac_addresses_for_ncns.md

 1. Verify that all BMCs can be pinged.

+   **Note:** It may take some time from when dnsmasq is restarted to when the BMCs pick up new DHCP leases.

    This step will check all management nodes except ncn-m001-mgmt since that has an external connection and could not be booted by itself as the PIT node.